-There is no full Haskell parser in lhs2TeX.
+There is no full Haskell parser in 1hs2TeX.
 Instead, the input code is only lexed and subsequently parsed by an extremely simplified parser.
 The main purpose of the parser is to allow a simple heuristic where to insert spaces into the output while in math or poly style.

 The disadvantage is that in rare cases, this default spacing produces unsatisying results.
-However, there is also a big advantage: dialects of Haskell can be processed by lhs2TeX, too.
+However, there is also a big advantage: dialects of Haskell can be processed by 1hs2TeX, too.
 In theory, even completely different languages can be handled.
 The more difference between Haskell and the actual input language, the more tweaking is probably necessary to get the desired result.

-An easy trick to modify the behaviour of lhs2TeX is to insert "dummy" operators that do not directly correspond to constructs in the input language, but rather provide hints to lhs2TeX on how to format something.
+An easy trick to modify the behaviour of 1hs2TeX is to insert "dummy" operators that do not directly correspond to constructs in the input language, but rather provide hints to 1hs2TeX on how to format something.
 For instance, spacing can be guided completely by the following two formatting directives:

+'''

+%format ^ = " "

+%format ^^ = "\;"

+'''

-%format ^ = " " %format ^^ = "\;" Use ^ everywhere where no space is desired, but the automatic spacing of lhs2TeX would usually place one.
-Conversely, use ^^ everywhere where a space is desired, but lhs2TeX does usually not place one.
+Use ^ everywhere where no space is desired, but the automatic spacing of 1hs2TeX would usually place one.
+Conversely, use ^^ everywhere where a space is desired, but 1hs2TeX does usually not place one.

 As described in Section 10, one can use conditionals to format such annotated input code in both poly (or math) and newcode style to generate both typeset document and code with annotation remove from a single source file.
 For this to work correctly, one would define as an extended version of the above.
-This instructs lhs2TeX to ignore ^ and replace ^^ by a single space while in newcode style, and to adjust spacing in other styles, as before.
+This instructs 1hs2TeX to ignore ^ and replace